 Sourdough discard is what is left over after you feed your sourdough starter.
 You can either literally discard it (throw it away, or compost), or use it in sourdough discard recipes like this one.

-If you're new to working with sourdough discard, check out these guides on how to feed sourdough starter and how to use sourdough discard.
+If you're new to working with sourdough discard, check out these guides on how to feed sourdough starter, how to use sourdough discard, and tips for struggling sourdough starter.

 Equipment

-I use a KitchenAid 5-Quart Stand Mixer to make my dough, but that is optional.
-A mixing bowl and wooden spoon will work just fine.
-I recommend using a kitchen scale to measure the sourdough discard.
+I like to use a KitchenAid 5-Quart Stand Mixer to make my dough, but that is optional.
+You can also use a mixing bowl and wooden spoon, then knead by hand.
+Use a kitchen scale to measure the sourdough discard.

 Storage

-Freezer Storage: Once the cinnamon rolls are fully cooled, transfer to an airtight container or bag (I like to split them into individual rolls, which makes it easier to heat up just one roll at a time).
+Freezer Storage: Cinnamon rolls also freeze very well.
+Once the rolls are fully cooled, transfer to an airtight container or bag (I like to split them into individual rolls and store each in a plastic bag, which makes it easier to heat up just one roll at a time).
 Freeze for up to 3 months.
-To reheat, warm the cinnamon rolls in the microwave for 30-60 seconds until soft and warm again.
+To reheat, warm the cinnamon rolls in the microwave for about 60 seconds until soft and warm again.

 Recipe FAQ